fbudimir/reddit-privatizer/README.md

 ## Important Notes

 - Reddit may rate-limit deletions.
 If the script stops, simply re-run it to continue.
 - **Warning**: Deletions are permanent!
-Double-check your cutoff and credentials before running the script.
+Double-check your cutoff before running the script.
+- **Warning**: Be careful not to share this code with YOUR CREDENTIALS in it, never share those.

 ## License